GenomicsForAotearoaNewZealand/genomics-tools/README.md

 ## Contributing to this repository

 The source code is hosted on https://gitlab.com/gfanz/genomics-tools and a copy is kept in github.com for convenience.
-Please submit merge requests via Gitlab.
+Please submit merge requests via GitLab.

+## Proposing a new tool

+Thank you for contributing.
+Please read `tools/README.md` for more information on the conventions and structure required to add a tool to the repository.

 ### As a researcher, I want to propose a change